2022 Best Film, Video & Photographic Arts Bachelor's Degree Schools in New York

 There are lots of options to pick from today when trying to decide which program is right for you.
 With more and more schools offering online options, you could even register for a great program on the other side of the country.
 On top of that, there are a considerable number of trade schools that offer fast-track entry to many fields.

 Along with in-depth profiles of schools and the programs they offer, Course Advisor has created the Best Film, Video & Photographic Arts Bachelor's Degree Schools in New York to help you in your search for the best school for you.
-This report analyzed 33 schools in New York to see which ones offered the best bachelor's degree programs for students.
+Our analysis looked at 29 schools in New York to see which bachelor's degree programs offered the best educational experiences for students.
 To come up with a school's ranking, we analyzed numerous factors related to post-graduation wages, the quality of education offered by the school, average accumulated student debt, and more.

 View our full ranking methodology.